Interest Rates Part 2

 How to Sell Your Home in a High Interest Rate Environment

-A high interest rate environment means the South African Reserve Bank’s repo rate is elevated, which increases the cost of home loans and reduces the amount buyers can borrow at an affordable repayment.
-This compresses the effective buyer pool at every price point and typically reduces the number of competing offers a well-priced property attracts.
-Understanding how to position your sale within this context is part of selling your home successfully in any market cycle, not just the favourable ones.
+When high interest rates take hold, the South African Reserve Bank's repo rate is elevated, which pushes up the cost of home loans and cuts the amount buyers can borrow at an affordable repayment.
+That squeezes the buyer pool at every price point and usually thins the competing offers a well-priced property draws.
+Reading your sale within that context is part of selling your home well in any market cycle, not only the easy ones.

 Key takeaways